Icesito68/Port-Windows-11-Lge-devices/guide/English/uninstall.md

 - Boot backups

 #### Restore boot backups
 > Go to EDL mode and use Qfil to restore your boot_a and boot_b backups

 #### Boot TWRP on the device
-> Use the Magisk module linked above if you din't already have it installed
+> Use the Magisk module linked above if you don't already have it installed

 #### Unmount all partitions
 > Go to mount in TWRP and unmount all partitions